Text as Environment: A Deep Reinforcement Learning Text Readability Assessment Model: Proposed Approach

 Deep reinforcement learning models demand numerous interactions with their environment to be sufficiently trained.
-To overcome this problem and also further stabilize the process of learning, a technique called experience replay \cite{lin1993reinforcement} is used in the current study.
-The previous interactions of the DRL model are stored in [current-state, action, reward, next-state] tuples, which are fed multiple times to the DRL model during its training process.
-The reintroduction of previous experiences to the model increases the efficiency of data usage and prevents the model from forgetting older experiences.
-Other hyper-parameters are presented in Table \ref{tab:train}. \\
+To overcome this problem and further stabilize the learning process, a technique called experience replay \cite{lin1993reinforcement} is used in the current study.
+During its training process, the DRL model is fed multiple times with $(current-state, action, reward, next-state)$ tuples containing its previous interactions with the environment.
+The reintroduction of previous experiences to the model increases data usage efficiency and prevents the model from forgetting older experiences.
+Additional hyperparameters are presented in \autoref{tab:train}.